nycpivot/tdp-core/plugins/tpb-home/README.md

 After figuring out our surfaces, the last parameter that `applyWithDependency` (or `applyTo`) receives is the `SurfaceModifier` function.
 This is where actual instances of the surfaces are provided to us in order to interact with them.
 In the example above we are obtaining the `appRouteSurface` instance and calling `add` on it with a `ReactElement` being passed as parameter to the function.
 This `ReactElement` consists of a `Route` element (obtained from `react-router` so don't forget to install it as a dependency) and nested within it we find the home plugin component: the `HomepageCompositionRoot`.
 This component is provided by Home plugin itself, so don't forget to install it: `yarn add '@backstage/plugin-home`.
-Nested within this `HomepageCompositionRoot` we will be adding our custom page and using an instance of our exposed `HomeSurface`, so let's take a look at how we can define that surface.
+Nested within this `HomepageCompositionRoot` we will be adding our custom page and using the `homeSurface` instance of our exposed `HomeSurface`, so let's take a look at how we can define that.

 ### Defining the `HomeSurface`:

-A surface is basically a class that represents different sections of a part of the application, and for each of those sections an array is exposed to the user so that `ReactElement`s may be pushed to it.
+A front-end surface is a class that represents different sections of a part of the application, and for each of those sections an array is exposed to the user so that `ReactElement`s may be pushed to it.

 For our `HomeSurface` we will be exposing two different sections: